ARGO SARONIC SELF-GUIDED

 Day 6: Poros island

-Take a water taxi back to the mainland and hug the sparkling coastline all the way to Galatas port to catch another quick water taxi to Poros.
+Take a water taxi back to the mainland and hug the sparkling coastline to cycle all the way to Galatas port to catch another quick water taxi to Poros.
 The 62 km route, 38 miles is somewhat flat until the 40 km, 25 miles point which begins a challenging 202 meter, 600 foot climb.
 The thrilling descent ends with a tremendous view of Poros from across the sea.
 59 km, 36.60 miles

 Day 7: Poros